0xi6r/0xi6r.github.io/project/src/blogs/hello-world.md

 ---
 title: "Welcome to My Blog!"
-date: "2024-01-10"
+date: "2024-11-10"
 excerpt: "Hello world!
 This is my very first blog post.
-Learn about what you can expect from this blog and my journey in web development."
+Learn about what you can expect from this blog and my journey in cybersecurity."
 ---

 # Welcome to My Blog!

 Hello and welcome! 👋

-I'm excited to share my thoughts, experiences, and learnings about web development, technology, and everything in between.
+I'm excited to share my thoughts, experiences, and learnings about infosec, emerging tech, and everything in between.

 ## What You Can Expect

 This blog will cover a variety of topics including:

-- **React and Frontend Development**
-- **TypeScript best practices**
-- **Web Performance Optimization**
+- **Web Security Research**
-- **UI/UX Design principles**
+- **Low level dev & Exploitation**
+- **Malware Development, Research & analysis**
+- **C2 Development & tutorials**
 - **Personal projects and experiments**
+- **Cyber geopolitics**
+- **Privacy (encryption & obfuscation)**

 ## My Background